FloWuenne/fusion-benchmarking-scripts/01_setup_environment/Wave.md

 **Note:** You must configure registry credentials in Platform to use Wave for image augmentation, as detailed in the Wave documentation linked above.

-Once you have Wave enabled on your platform end, you can either activate it during CE creation or via Nextflow configuration.
-We provide both option in this walkthrough.
-In [02_setup_compute](../02_setup_compute/compute-envs/aws_fusion_nvme.yml) we provide a flag (`wave: True`) for turning on Wave when creating the CE.
-And when adding the pipeline to the launchpad, we also provide [Nextflow configuration](../03_setup_pipelines/pipelines/fusion.config) to enable Wave that way.
+Once Wave is enabled, you can activate it either during compute environment (CE) creation or through Nextflow configuration.
+In [02_setup_compute](../02_setup_compute/compute-envs/aws_fusion_nvme.yml), set the `wave: True` flag when creating the CE.
+Alternatively, when adding the pipeline to Launchpad, use the provided [Nextflow configuration](../03_setup_pipelines/pipelines/fusion.config) file to enable Wave.